rnuske/komaletter/README.md

 # start a new letter using the provided skeleton
 rmarkdown::draft("my_letter.Rmd", template="pdf", package="komaletter", edit=FALSE)

-# change myletter.Rmd to your liking
+# change my_letter.Rmd to your liking

 # turn Rmd into a beautiful PDF
 rmarkdown::render("my_letter.Rmd")